AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

-You should also see a `Gemfile.lock` file at the root of your project.
-This is like the `package-lock.json` that npm generates.
-The lockfile gets created the first time you run `bundle install`, ensuring that anyone who runs the same command in the future installs the exact versions specified in there.
+You should also now see a `Gemfile.lock` file at the root of your project.
+This is like the `package-lock.json` that npm generates, if you've ever worked in a Node ecosystem.
+This lockfile gets created the first time you run `bundle install`, ensuring that anyone who runs the same command in the future installs the exact versions specified in there.
 That way, everyone's on the same page.

 ### 4. Running Jekyll Locally